S3L-ShanghaiTech/DeJITLeak/README.md

 Note that for the demo benchmark, the results are not reliable.
 The reason is that the demo benchmark only executes each program 100 times while the full benchmark executes each program 1000 times to reduce the impact of the noise.

 ## Publication

+If you find this repository useful, please consider citing our paper.

 ```
 @inproceedings{Qi2022dejitleak,
   title={DeJITLeak: Eliminating JIT-Induced Timing Side-Channel Leaks},